amirhosseinzlf/SMARLA/README.md

 *This research question aims to investigate how accurately and early our approach can predict safety violations of the RL agent during its execution.
 Preferably, high accuracy should be reached as early as possible before the occurrence of safety violations to enable the effective activation of safety mechanisms.*

 To answer this research question, we build a dataset of 1000 episodes generated by random executions.
 To build our ground truth, these episodes were labeled as either safe or unsafe, taking into account the presence or absence of safety violations in each episode.
 We monitored the execution of each episode with SMARLA and at each time step.
 When the upper bound of the confidence interval is greater than 50% during the execution of the episode, SMARLA classifies the episode as unsafe.
-For each case study, we computed the number of successfully predicted safety violations, measured the prediction precision, recall, and F1-score at each time step, over the set of episodes.
+For each case study, we computed the number of successfully predicted safety violations, and measured the prediction precision, recall, and F1-score at each time step, over the set of episodes.
 Results are presented in the following figures.